 This annual report consists of a series of financial statements.
-The statement of net position and the statement of revenue, expenses, and changes in net position provide information about the activities of the Port Authority as a whole and present a longer-term view of the Port Authority's finances.
+The statement of net position and the statement of revenues, expenses, and changes in net position provide information about the activities of the Port Authority as a whole and present a longer-term view of its finances.
 These are followed by the statement of cash flows, which presents detailed information about the changes in the Port Authority's cash position during the year.